-- Prepare pressure relief valve for hydro testing to prevent over pressure.
+- Prepare the pressure relief valve for hydro testing to prevent overpressure.
 Check the specification and make sure it is in good condition.

-- Install safety barrier surround the pressure test area.
-If necessary install safety line too.
+- Install safety barriers surround the pressure test area.
+If necessary install a safety line too.

 - Use appropriate safety signs to notify people about the hydrostatic pressure test.
 Install them in a proper location to be visible.